 |The Honourable Company of Air Pilots (previously known as the Guild of Air Pilots and Air Navigators -GAPAN) are once again offering a range of scholarships in 2017.
 A number of gliding scholarships are being offered to people over the age of 16 who have little or no flying experience to give the successful candidates the opportunity to fly on a one week residential course or to train on a lesson-by-lesson basis at a BGA Junior Gliding Centre.
 This course could take a candidate to first solo.
 In addition, a number of PPL scholarships and various flying instructor and other bursaries are available.|

-Applications must be received by 29th March 2017.
+Applications for gliding scholarships must be received by 26th May 2017.

 Click here. for more details and an application form.

 A list of the winners of the 2016 scholarships is available on the Honourable Company website

 |The Honourable Company of Air Pilots and the BGA are also working together to provide funding for a number of young gliding instructor training bursaries.
 These are available to help glider pilots under the age of 25 on application to qualify as either a Basic Instructor or Assistant Instructor.
 The BI training bursaries are £500 each.
 The Assistant Instructor training bursaries are £1000 each (and no BGA course fee). |

 Details including an application form can be found here.

 Applicants should ensure that they meet the BGA instructor rating requirements.

 Royal Aeronautical Society Centennial Fund Scholarships

 |The Royal Aeronautical Society’s Centennial Scholarship Fund has once again agreed to fund gliding scholarships in 2016.
 We now invite applications from young glider pilots both pre- and post-solo and aged between 14 and 21 years of age for the 10 flying scholarships of £300 each available in 2016.
 Application forms should be returned to Liz Pike no later than 23rd May.|